Web99-web/metaadvisor.eu/content/news/2026/01/11/evolution-of-money-banks-control-crypto-defi.md

 In DeFi systems, users no longer need to keep funds in bank accounts to earn interest or access credit.
 Capital instead flows into **stablecoins, decentralized lending protocols, and on-chain financial applications**, where users participate directly in markets without intermediaries.
 While banks often offer only **0–2% annual interest on savings**, DeFi protocols can, under certain conditions, provide **significantly higher yields**, without long lockups or bank approval.

 When someone lends crypto to other users via a smart contract, no bank is required — no deposit, no credit committee, no margin between savings and loan rates.
 This model already works in practice, as we have covered in several articles, including the guide
-**🔵 <a href="https://metaadvisor.eu/hr/news/jupiter-lend-kako-posuditi-kripto-bez-banke/" style="color:#1e40af; text-decoration:none; font-weight:700;">
+**🔵 <a href="https://metaadvisor.eu/news/jupiter-lend-how-to-borrow-crypto-without-a-bank/" style="color:#1e40af; text-decoration:none; font-weight:700;">
-Jupiter Lend: How to Borrow Crypto Without a Bank — A Beginner’s Guide
+Jupiter Lend: How to Borrow Crypto Without a Bank — Beginner-Friendly Guide
 </a>**,
-which shows how individuals can access liquidity using their digital assets, without any interaction with the banking system.
+which explains how individuals can access liquidity using their digital assets without any interaction with the banking system.
 These mechanisms make DeFi a genuine threat to traditional banks — not because it is reckless, but because it **does what banks have long monopolized**.

 Rather than adapting to this new model, parts of the financial sector have chosen a strategy of control: if DeFi cannot be stopped, it must be **forced into an existing system that neutralizes its disruptive potential** — through regulation, licensing, and compliance requirements that decentralized protocols are structurally ill-equipped to meet.